ページの先頭へ戻る

 Selection support

-We help choose the right model and driver based on load, duty cycle, and motion profile.
+We help choose the right μDD model and driver based on load inertia, torque at speed, duty cycle, and motion profile.

 Tuning support

 Start with auto-tuning, then refine manually.
-On-site or remote tuning available.
+Remote or on-site support available with log sharing for traceability.

 Warranty